FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 ```

 ## Command length
-* The command length is the length of the command data, not including the command header.
+* The command length is the length of the command data, including the command header.

 ## Command name
 * The command names are 4 ASCII characters and a compiled list can be found [here](https://www.skaarhoj.com/discover/blackmagic-atem-switcher-protocol).